 Palace Het Loo

-King William III had Het Loo Palace built on the Royal Estate Het Loo as early as 1685.
+Stadtholder William III had Het Loo Palace built on the Royal Estate Het Loo as early as 1685.
 It served as the royal family’s summer residence for a long time, but has been converted into a magnificent museum since 1984.
 The palace’s decorations alone are worth a visit, and the gardens are absolutely stunning.

 - Stroll through the stunning palace gardens and park.